-Plus one additional MATH course numbered 124 or higher approved by the chair-person of the Mathematics Department.
+Plus one additional MATH course numbered 124 or higher approved by the chairperson of the Mathematics Department.

-- Apply the axiomatic method successfully. - Demonstrate a proficiency in performing the routine calculations from algebra, calculus, linear algebra, and probability. - Demonstrate a proficiency in the use of a computer algebra system.
+- Apply the axiomatic method successfully. - Demonstrate a proficiency in performing the routine calculations from algebra, calculus, linear algebra, and probability. - Demonstrate a proficiency in the use of a computer algebra system. - Write formal mathematical arguments successfully.